HumAnimUs

 Our vision

-HumAnimUS: Studies in Zooanthropology is an English-speaking peer-reviewed journal born out of the assumption that the human-animal divide is a concept of the past.
-As suggested by the word ‘zoo-anthropology’, we are zōon (animals and living beings in Greek) before being anthropos, i.e., humans.
-We belong to the animal kingdom along with the rest of the living species, from mammals to fish, sharing common ancestry and evolutionary roots.
-At the same time, however, we have engaged in a continuous dialogue with our environment that has contributed to making us who we are.
-This means that there is no “special” species in the way humanism suggests, and that, far from being innate, autarchic and exclusive, our predicates – such as language, art and culture – are the fruits of this dialogue.
+HumAnimUs: Studies in Zooanthropology is an English-language peer-reviewed journal founded on the premise that the human-animal divide is a concept of the past.
+As suggested by the term ‘zoo-anthropology’, we are zōon (animals and living beings in Greek) before being anthropos, i.e., humans.
+We belong to the animal kingdom alongside other species, from mammals to fish, sharing common ancestry and evolutionary roots.
+Like them, we have engaged in a continuous dialogue with our environment, a process that has contributed to making us who we are.
+This means that no species is “special” in the sense proposed by humanism.
+Far from being innate, autarchic and exclusive, our predicates – such as language, art and culture – are simply the fruits of this dialogue.

 Format

-HumAnimUS takes this relational epistemology for granted and delves into the multiple facets of our interaction with other species, seeking to unearth its many layers, including controversial and conflicting ones.
-The journal releases two monographic issues per year that may feature articles but also interviews and reviews of books and films.
-The monographic format provides in-depth insights into specific topics related to zooanthropology, e.g., the influence of non-human animals on theatre, cinema, music, etc. These monographs offer state-of-the-art documentation in the field of zooanthropology from a perspective that rejects the discontinuity between the humanities and the natural sciences.
+HumAnimUs is grounded in a relational epistemology and delves into the multiple facets of our cohabitation with other species, seeking to unearth its multiple layers, including controversial and conflicting ones.
+The journal releases two monographic issues per year, with articles, interviews as well as book and film reviews.
+This format provides in-depth insights into specific topics related to zooanthropology, such as the influence of non-human animals on theatre, cinema, music, and other cultural practices.
+These monographs offer state-of-the-art scholarship in the field of zooanthropology from a perspective that challenges the separation between the humanities and the natural sciences.

 Objectives

-The journal aims to become a reference point for the debate, further development and dissemination of studies in human-animal relations with a view to devising, endorsing and implementing practical solutions for the advancement of an inter-species society.
-We therefore welcome contributions from diverse research fields, including philosophy and anthropology, but also ethology, biology and medicine.
+The journal aims to become a leading forum for debate, the further development and the dissemination of studies in human-animal relations.
+Its purpose is to devise, endorse, and implement practical solutions that contribute to the improvement of an inter-species society.
+We therefore welcome contributions from diverse research fields, including philosophy, anthropology, ethology, biology, and medicine.

-Whether you are a scholar, researcher, student, or simply someone interested in our relationship with other species, HumAnimUS is an important source for thought-provoking and in-depth exploration in the field of zooanthropology.
+Whether you are a scholar, researcher, student, or simply someone interested in our relationship with other species, HumAnimUs offers a thought-provoking and in-depth exploration in the field of zooanthropology.